Heavy Rains Deal Fatal Blow to Drought

 ||-6.17 2011-13 (25th Driest)||-11.57 2010-13 (15th Driest)||+0.33 2008-13 (55th Driest)

 ||-9.35 2010-12 (11th Driest)||-3.67 2009-12 (38th Driest)||+5.39 2007-12 (70th Driest)

 Past Precipitation Totals and Departures From Normal

 (30-Day, 60-Day, 90-Day, 6-Month, 1-Year, 2-Year)

 The below images (courtesy of the High Plains Regional Climate Center) represent precipitation totals, departures from normal and percent of normal the past 30, 60, 90 days, the past 6-months, and the past one and two years across Kansas.
 The unit of measure is inches.
 Precipitation includes rainfall, melted-down snow, sleet, freezing, hail, etc. For the departures and percent of normal maps, oranges and reds indicate drier conditions, while blues and purples indicate wetter conditions.
-Notice the relatively wet conditions over the past 3 to 6 months, mainly over the eastern half of Kansas.
+Notice the very wet conditions over the past 3 to 6 months mainly over the eastern half of Kansas.
 Click each image to enlarge.

 |Precipitation Past 30-Days

 |Precipitation Past 60 Days||60-Day Departure From Normal||60-Day % of Normal